Standardized Sitcom Housing

 - Mary Tyler Moore Show: Both of Mary Richards' apartments fit this trope.
 Ted Baxter's apartment (as seen in later seasons, after he married Georgette) is averted, with the front door at stage right.

 - The Big Bang Theory: The individual apartments follow this fairly well, between Leonard and Sheldon's place (the main set), Penny's apartment, Raj apartment and Howards room.
-What is done interestingly is that Penny's apartment set is directly connected to Leonard and Sheldon set with a stairway between them, which has lead to entire scenes taking place between all three divisions.
+What is done interestingly is that Penny's apartment set is directly connected to Leonard and Sheldon set with a stairway between them, which has led to entire scenes taking place between all three divisions.
 In addition the stairway is lightly redecorated to represent three floors with a separate foyer and a basement laundry room, which allows the characters to have five entire floors on three sets to do a Walk and Talk using careful cuts.
+You can see a floor plan here.
+As you can see, the apartment wouldn't work in real life unless it had some weird angles outside.

 - Both used and averted in Friends.
 The apartment which sees most of the action (which belongs to Monica pretty consistently throughout) fits this trope precisely, but a good deal of the show also takes place in the apartment across the hall, Joey's place, so the door is on the right-hand side of the screen.
 If the people own extraneous apartments (such as Ross, or Phoebe) their design is often more unique.